 It's important to contact a veterinarian right away if you detect the signs of intestinal obstruction in your dog.
 Don't allow mild to moderate signs to continue for more than one to two days as it can lead to irreversible damage.
-A dog with severe signs should be taken to the nearest open veterinary office for immediate attention.
+A dog with severe signs should be taken to the nearest emergency veterinary office for immediate attention.

 Blood and urine tests may also be needed to assess blood cell counts and organ function.
 These tests help your veterinarian assess the dog's overall health and determine the best treatment to support recovery.

 Treatment and Prognosis

 Most GI obstructions must be removed to restore normal GI function.
 This is often done through an abdominal surgery called an exploratory laparotomy.
 The vet will open the abdomen, locate the blockage, and remove it.
 After this, the vet will examine the intestinal tissue to determine if permanent damage has occurred.
 If damage is present, the vet may need to remove part of the intestine.
 The intestine is then carefully sutured closed to allow healing and prevent leakage.

 If the obstruction is in the upper part of the small intestine (upper duodenum), an endoscopy may be effective in removing the blockage.
 This is far less invasive than surgery and may allow the vet to pass through the pylorus (the sphincter between the stomach and small intestine) and reach the upper duodenum.
 With the dog under anesthesia, a mechanical tube with a small camera is passed through the mouth into the esophagus.
 Special tools can be passed through the scope to retrieve or sample the obstruction.
 If a foreign body is found, it may be possible for the vet to grasp it with a tool and pull it out with the endoscope.